Skip to main content

 Northwest Trek News

-Summer is in full swing, and temperatures are soaring into the 90s this week.
-Here’s what Northwest Trek Wildlife Park keepers are doing to help the animals beat the heat.
+Summer is in full swing, and temperatures can soar.
+Here’s what Northwest Trek Wildlife Park keepers do to help the animals beat the heat.
 The river otters, badgers, skunks, and beavers enjoy fruit, goat milk, or popsicles.
 Many animals also have additional air conditioning or fans in their behind-the-scenes bedrooms.
-The wolves have misters around their habitat and a fan in their den, and they also receive whole prey popsicles daily.
-All the cats, like the lynx, bobcats, and cougar, get goat’s milk popsicles.
-The black bears and grizzly bears enjoy fish-sicles and splashing …
+The wolves have misters around their habitat and a fan in their den, and they also receive whole prey popsicles.
+All the cats, like the lynx, bobcats, and cougars, get goat’s milk popsicles.
+The black bears and grizzly bears enjoy fish-sicles and splashing in their pools.
+Birds such as the …

 Jul 02, 2024